SeaSoar-Tech/react_demo/react-basic/README.md

-# This a repo for all basics of react.js
+# This a repo for all basics of react.js, redux, and router